Split, Croatia: Since independence

 When Croatia declared its independence again in 1991, Split had a large garrison of Yugoslav People's Army (JNA) troops (drafted from all over Yugoslavia), as well as the headquarters and facilities of the Yugoslav Navy (JRM).
 This led to a tense months-long stand-off between the JNA and Croatian National Guard and police forces, occasionally flaring up in various incidents.
 The most tragic incident occurred on 15 November 1991, when the JRM light frigate Split fired a small number of shells at the city and its surroundings.
 The damage was insignificant but there were a few casualties.
 Three general locations were bombarded: the old city center, the city airport, and an uninhabited part of the hills above Kaštela, between the airport and Split.
 JRM sailors, most of them Croats themselves, who had refused to attack Croat civilians were left in the vessel's brig.
 The JNA and JRM evacuated all of its facilities in Split during January 1992.
 The 1990s economic recession soon followed.

 In the years following 2000, Split finally gained momentum and started to develop again, with a focus on tourism.
 From being just a transport centre, Split is now a major Croatian tourist destination.
 Many new hotels are being built, as well as new apartment and office buildings.
 Many large development projects are being revived, and new infrastructure is being built.
 An example of one of the latest large city projects is the Spaladium Arena, built in 2009.

 Geography

 Split is situated on a peninsula between the eastern part of the Gulf of Kaštela and the Split Channel.
 The Marjan hill (178 m), rises in the western part of the peninsula.
 The Kozjak (779 m) and Mosor (1339 m) ridges protect the city from the north and northeast, and separate it from the hinterland.

+Split is administratively divided into 34 city kotars: